 It’s not all match racing at Oakcliff Sailing.
 We also provide fleet racing opportunities to our supporters.
 Fleet racing takes place primarily in the fall and spring aboard our six Melges 24s, three Ker-designed IRC boats and two Farr 40s and a Farr 47.
 These fleets compete in American and Manhasset Bay series.

-During the summer, we send our Match 40s to compete in Sagamore Yacht Club’s Wednesday evening racing, accompanied by an Oakcliff coach boat (with special permission from Sagamore).
+During the summer we send our Shields and Match 40s to compete in Sagamore Yacht Club’s Wednesday evening racing, accompanied by an Oakcliff coach boat (with special permission from Sagamore).
+Oakcliff Supporters who race at least 5 Wednesdays receive a 5% discount on a Sunsail charter over the winter.
+If you form and sail as a team of 3 or more, 5 times you receive an additional 5% when they charter as a group.
+If you are a member of US Sailing you can pile up an additional 5% discount.
 You’ll be amazed at how quickly you improve with regular coaching, and soon you’ll be joining us for Tuesday night match racing.

 For those interested in pursing offshore races or getting an idea of the endurance it takes to compete in a multi-day ocean race on our Farr 47, Kerr 50, Kerr 11.3 or Ker 11.5, Oakcliff is highly competitive in all of the offshore races we send sailors to.
 Select supporters will have the opportunity to join Oakcliff for a variety of offshore races including the Newport-Bermuda Race, the Marblehead-Halifax Race, the Ida Lewis Distance Race, the Around Block Island Race, and the Around Long Island Race.
 Oakcliff boats are also available for sponsorship or charter for offshore sailing.
 When a boat is sponsored, our experienced sailors supplement your team.